MarekSlenker/Code-Availability/Slenker_et_al_2024_Molecular_Ecology/README.md

 table with the proportions of SNPs in each locus and sample was created by [HybPhaser.2a.count_snps.R](https://github.com/MarekSlenker/Code-Availability/blob/main/Slenker_et_al_2024_Molecular_Ecology/HybPhaser.2a.count_snps.R), and tables and graphs to assess the variability of sequences were created by the script
 [HybPhaser.2b.assess_dataset.R](https://github.com/MarekSlenker/Code-Availability/blob/main/Slenker_et_al_2024_Molecular_Ecology/HybPhaser.2b.assess_dataset.R).

 Sequences, where the proportion of single nucleotide polymorphisms exceeded 2% were excluded from subsequent processing.

+# Read-backed phasing

+The code (roughly) follows the procedures outlined in the [alleles_workflow](https://github.com/mossmatters/phyloscripts/tree/master/alleles_workflow) GitHub repository.
+The following scripts implement these procedures.
+The sequences of each sample are phased by *****SSSSSCCCCRRRRRIIIIIPPPPPTTTTT, using sequences and fastq reads.

+Phasing.1.phasing_oneSample.sh